matter-labs/zksync/docs/contract.md

 ## Cenosorship resistance

-To enforece censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).
+To enforce censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).

 ## Deposits